 Ref Proposal Name Brief Description TOTAL CAPITAL INVESTMENT £ C29 Locke Park Improvements The Parks Dept. are progressing plans to improve the physical buildings within the park which include some listed buildings including the second phase of works on the iconic Locke Park tower, site clearance and repositioning of the bowling green boundary.
-250,000 C16 Wentworth Glass houses 274,000 Page C45 The proposal seeks funding to transform the currently derelict Coachhouse at Cannon Hall to create a new tearoom, retail unit and function space.
+250,000 C16 Wentworth Glass houses Investment would support the restoration and refurb of Wentworth Glass houses incl. the installation of hydroponics and renewable heat sources.
+These enhancements would support of a project being proposed by the Sustainable Institute of Food at the University of Sheffield - as a means of developing food growing initiatives in the local community.
+274,000 C45 Cannon Hall Coach House Renovation The proposal seeks funding to transform the currently derelict Coachhouse at Cannon Hall to create a new tearoom, retail unit and function space.
 It will bring an important Grade 2 listed building back into use, create a new forecourt, improve the connectivity between the buildings and enhance visitor flow between the hall and gardens.
 As a derelict listing building the Council has a legal duty to plan for its future.
-2,300,000 256 C54 Implementation of Masterplan to create a major high quality new food and nature destination at Worsbrough Mill Building on feasibility study undertaken with Economic Development funding - The creation of new training and discovery centre, artisan bakery and continued habitat creation and restoration to aid green recovery and nature engagement.
+2,300,000 C54 Implementation of Masterplan to create a major high quality new food and nature destination at Worsbrough Mill Building on feasibility study undertaken with Economic Development funding - The creation of new training and discovery centre, artisan bakery and continued habitat creation and restoration to aid green recovery and nature engagement.
 This supports over half million pounds of live projects on and much needed investment on the site.
 2,380,000 C18 Dodworth Biodiversity & Solar Eco-Reserve The proposed project will provide an innovative solution that will create a 93 acre eco-reserve (wetlands, woodland and botanic gardens) + visitor attraction and educational centre, which will be sustained on the basis of a dependable 25 year revenue stream derived from an on-site solar installation.
-4,000,000 Page C55 Elsecar Heritage Railway & Cortonwood Terminus The proposal seeks to invest in the revitalisation of the Elsecar Heritage Railway and Cortonwood Terminus.
+4,000,000 C55 Elsecar Heritage Railway & Cortonwood Terminus The proposal seeks to invest in the revitalisation of the Elsecar Heritage Railway and Cortonwood Terminus.
 The funding ask is via a 4 staged approach: 1) emergency works that needs to take place now, (report already submitted) (2) re-establishment as a mainly static attraction - £600,000 (3) The full reinstatement of a running line and weekend service to Hemingfield - £400,000 (4) Full extension to Cortonwood Retail Park £5,000,000 6,000,000